hyperonecom/h1-cli/docs/image.md

 ## h1 image transfer

-Transfer image to other project
+Transfer Image to other project

 ### Syntax